Festival fantazie: Background

 Festival provides organizers and attendees with reliable background.
 The centre is located in House of Culture Junior with halls and lecture rooms for circa 400 attendees.
 A snack bar, tearoom and workshop are situated here too.
 In proximate neighbourhood there are Druzba Cinema (capacity for 200–300 visitors), Sport Hall (for 190 visitors) and Sokolovna (for 200–400 visitors, snack bar, wine bar).

 Accommodation is prepared in several categories from hotel to sleeping-bag places.
 The maximum capacity includes 13 buildings (Guest-house Bene, Filippi hotel, U Zámku hotel, Vyočina hotel, Business Academy hostel, Special boarding school, Sport hall, Smetanova and Buttulova elementary schools etc.).

 Visitors have access to the Internet through festival computers or they can browse festival Wi-Fi network.

 History

 SFK Avalon Club, predecessor of organization in charge of the festival, was founded 12 February 1994.
 Among its first activities it issued Zbraně Avalonu magazine or organized Corwinovy spisy contest or brutal short stories competition.
 In 1996 it failed in candidacy for Parcon organization and decided to make Avalcon, convention of its own which was realized twice.
 In 1998 SFK Avalon led Parcon with 470 visitors, Avalon's co-founder Václav Pravda was elected a member of Czech Fandom Council.
 Three years of Festival fantazie Avalcon and two Avalcon Speciáls (1999, 2002) followed with increasing visit rate and extending program.
 At Eurocon 2000 in Gdynia Avalon succeeded in candidacy for Eurocon 2002 in Chotěboř.

-In 2001 the independent civic organization SFK Avalon was founded by the festival organizers.
-Their Eurocon 2002 was visited by 1300 attendees for whom 250 programs, 125 projections and GameCon was prepared.
-Despite accommodation difficulties Film Festival Fantazie connected with FF Parcon-Avalcon, FF GameStar and Literary Festival Vysočina started on 28 June 2003.
-Festival fantazie together with Festival fantazie Speciál in autumn (formerly Avalcon Speciál) is held annually ever since.

-Festival budget got from debt in 2006.
-Visit rate is increasing every year, program extent is growing and the festival is planned for at least 2 following years.